NunoSilva04/Malenia-BossFight/README.md

 # Disclaimer

-Make sure you have either a PS4 or a PS5 controller
+Make sure you have either a PS4 or a PS5 controller connected when running the project